Polydile/dile-components/docs/crud/crud-update.md

 ## Configuration

-To properly implement this component, we recommend familiarizing yourself with the configuration processes defined in the [CRUD library documentation](/crud/).
+To properly implement this component, we recommend familiarizing yourself with the configuration processes defined in the [CRUD library documentation](/crud/) and also [dile-ajax-form component page](/crud/ajax-form/).

 ## Examples